DataPolitik/decidim_viz_front/README.md

 # Decidim Viz - Front

+## What is Decidim.viz?

 This repository contains the front-end part of Decidim.viz (http://viz.platoniq.net/).
 This projects aims to develop a dashboard to extract data from Decidim instances (https://meta.decidim.org/).

+Decidim.viz is a dashboard for an instance of Decidim.
+The objective of Decidim.viz is to provide useful visualizations, metrics and statistical information to interested people.

+Decidim.viz is a project promoted by Tecnopolitica.net (research unit Communication Networks and Social Change of Interdisciplinary Internet Institute group at the Universitat Oberta de Catalunya), with the sponsorship of the Office for Digital and Democratic Innovation of the Barcelona city council, and support of initiatives such as the association Heuristica.barcelona and the Platoniq Foundation, in the context of the D2, Data Space and Democracy, its broader aim is to prototype a tool that may contribute to make democratic participation on the Decidim platform more transparent and reflective.

 ## Requirements